-I’ve been in conversation with my sister-in-law lately about being a hands on mom.
-She’s just at the beginning stages of truly being able to do activities with her oldest [2 years old].
+I’ve been in conversation with my sister-in-law lately about how to become a hands-on mom.
+She’s just at the beginning stages of truly being able to do activities with her oldest.

-As we’ve been talking, it has opened my eyes to common excuses, or hurdles, that a lot of moms have when it comes to becoming hands on with their children.
+As we’ve been talking, it has opened my eyes to overcoming 10 hands-on hurdles, that a lot of moms have when it comes to doing hands-on activities with their kids.

 - My child isn’t interested in doing projects.

 - It’s so messy!

 - The arts and craft projects never turn out!

 - They can’t do any of the ideas I find!

 - I don’t have any of the stuff to do the activities I find.

 - I’m not crafty/creative myself!

 - They’re not learning anything from it anyway…